onespacemedia/cms/docs/media-app.md

 `cms.apps.media.models.Label` helps administrators organise media;
 think of them as tags, or notes to self.
-The are not intended to be shown to users on the front end of a website.
+They are not intended to be shown to users on the front end of a website.

 Label has only one field: a `title`, which is also used as the ordering field.